Ahmosys/hotel-management/README.md

 5. You can also import the Postman collection from the `.docs/postman` folder to test the API endpoints.

-⚠️ NB : If you want to use another database, you can change the connection string in the `appsettings.json` file in the `src/Web` directory.
+⚠️ NB: If you want to use another database, you can change the connection string in the `appsettings.json` file in the `src/Web` directory.

 ## 🧪 Tests